 Baukus, who was convicted and given 38 years in prison last month filed the motion on several grounds.
 Most involved the way her court-appointed attorney Michael McDougal defended her case.

 Mr. McDougal met with prosecutors on September 16th and since he was named in the motion legally could discuss his strategy for her defense.

 Her appeals attorney’s this morning filed additional documents, delaying the decision of Judge Seiler until he was able to review them.
 He made his decision in chambers and posted his decision just after noon.

-She also claims that she was denied ineffective assistance of counsel because her plea of guilty and true to her indictment were involuntary and she was denied an impartial trial.
+She also claims that she was denied the ineffective assistance of counsel because her plea of guilty and true to her indictment was involuntary and she was denied an impartial trial.

 Mr. McDougal responded that he was appointed in January 2013 to her case and advised her to start going to the Resource Center.
 Both her and her father that McDougal was not approaching the case in the right way and she was not guilty because she was not driving at the time of the crash.
 Mr. McDougal never called Peggy Heath who operates the Recovery Center to the stand.
 He learned Baukus had gone to several sessions and then quit going which would not be beneficial to her defense.

 She also said the voir dire of the jury panel was flawed.
 Mr. McDougal stated that after talking with the juror’s several thought rehabilitation was more important than punishment.

 Baukus claimed she was drugged by some type of “date rape” drug which the doctor had not found in her system.
 Diazepam was found in her system but was ingested 20 to 24 hours before her blood was taken approximately 5 hours after the crash.